BennettDixon/sleep_tracker_full_stack/README.md

 ## :sparkler: Cool Features

-Postgres, Django, GraphQL, Apollo, & React make for an efficient development environment and scalable production environment.
+Postgres, Django, GraphQL, Apollo, & React make for an efficient development environment and scalable production environment, plus bootstrap for styling.

 Volume mounts are setup in the development environment by docker-compose to provide auto-refresh on save in React & Django.